chimera-linux/chimera-linux.github.io/_docs/installation/install.md

 `/proc` or `/sys` mounts.
 If you want to have read-only `/` partition you will also have to add a `tmpfs` entry for `/tmp`, as the directory needs to be globally writable.
-On other systems, you do not need such entry and `/tmp` does not need to be a mount (it will be peridocally cleaned).
+On other systems, you do not need such entry and `/tmp` does not need to be a mount (it will be periodically cleaned).

 In general the order of the rows should be root filesystem first and